jacklul/Sons-Of-The-Forest-Inventory-Editor/README.md

 To modify count of specified item you have to either enter `+1` to add or `-1` to remove one unit of that item *(you can specify any number to add/remove more)* then click **MODIFY**.
 You can quickly fill item to max capacity by using **FILL** button.

+### Notes

-You cannot modify equipped items, make sure you unequip everything before saving the game.
+- You cannot modify equipped items, make sure you unequip everything before saving the game.

-You can exceed capacity limits by setting `allowExceedMaxCapacity` to `true` in `data/config.json`, be cautious when doing so.
+- You can exceed capacity limits by setting `allowExceedMaxCapacity` to `true` in `data/config.json`, be cautious when doing so.

-You can create a text file called `label.txt` (inside `SonsOfTheForest\Saves\[NUMBERS]\[MODE]\[SAVEID]`) in your save directory to easily identify it on saves list.
+- You can create a text file called `label.txt` (inside `SonsOfTheForest\Saves\[NUMBERS]\[MODE]\[SAVEID]`) in your save directory (and put a text inside it) to easily identify it on saves list.
+- You can revive or teleport Kelvin/Virginia through `EXTRAS` menu.

 ### `config.json` reference: